activatedgeek/blog/site/content/stack.md

 to render [BibTeX](http://www.bibtex.org) using [Citation.js](https://citation.js.org).
 Images are lazy loaded via React hooks, which is also implemented as a tiny plugin.

-Search is powered by [FlexSearch](https://github.com/nextapps-de/flexsearch) [^a].
+Search is powered by [FlexSearch](https://github.com/nextapps-de/flexsearch).
+The search index contains text extracted by parsing the MDX AST.
+Eventually, I would like this to be more refined with word stemming and other language processing goodies.
 I use [Vega Lite](https://vega.github.io/vega-lite/) to embed charts, allowing me to use the same specification across both Python and the web.

 The website is deployed on [Netlify](https://www.netlify.com) and the domain registrar is [Google Domains](https://domains.google).
 Simple and private analytics are powered by [GoatCounter](https://www.goatcounter.com).

 The complete source is available on [Github](https://github.com/activatedgeek/website).

-### Footnotes

-[^a]: Albeit experimental and not satisfactory for now.